pranavc2255/gaussian-splatting-novel-view-render/README.md

 Simulated SLAM: Conduct simulated SLAM (Simultaneous Localization and Mapping) for robotic or autonomous vehicle simulations, providing diverse and customizable environments for testing.

 ## Google Colab Notebook for rendering novel views
-To get started quickly, follow [here](https://colab.research.google.com/drive/11jayCPkY7Nr9OV9bxzzN3SHjMzb2poS6?usp=sharing/) for step-by-step instructions on rendering novel views using a pretrained model.
+To get started quickly, follow [here](https://colab.research.google.com/drive/11jayCPkY7Nr9OV9bxzzN3SHjMzb2poS6?usp=sharing/) for step-by-step instructions on rendering novel views using a pre-trained model.

-## Cloning the Repository
+## Cloning the Repository and setting up the environment
+I've used a fork from https://github.com/jonstephens85/gaussian-splatting-Windows.git to clone the Gaussian Splatting repo in Windows 11.
+It has some issues, and by addressing them, I arrived at the following software versions.
+-CUDA 11.7
+-Visual Studio 2019

 To clone this repository, use the following command: